jholiphant/Auditing-Glicko-2/README.md

 2. **Update skill** — draw each player's full trajectory jointly via **forward-filtering backward-sampling (FFBS)**.
 3. **Update shared parameters** — τ, γ, h via conjugate and Metropolis-within-Gibbs steps.

-The output is a *posterior*: a cloud of samples that gives both a rating and uncertainty, and predictions that average over that uncertainty.
+The output is a posterior: a cloud of samples that gives both a rating and uncertainty, and predictions that average over that uncertainty.

-**Every sampler is validated by simulation-based recovery** before it touches real data: generate games from *known* skills, fit, and confirm the posterior recovers them with correct 95% coverage.
+**Every sampler is validated by simulation-based recovery** before it touches real data: generate games from known skills, fit, and confirm the posterior recovers them with correct 95% coverage.
 A sampler that recovers known truth is one you can trust.
 A hand-written MCMC sampler that runs cleanly can still be silently wrong — it can produce plausible numbers from a subtly broken update and you'd never know from the output alone.
 So every sampler in this project is validated the same way before it touches a single real game: generate synthetic data from known parameters, fit the model, and confirm it recovers the truth.

 ---

 ## Part A — Auditing Glicko-2 on its own terms

 Part A takes the base model and adds time.
-A single θ per player becomes a trajectory across twelve monthly buckets, linked by a Gaussian random walk whose step size τ is the object of interest — it is the exact quantity Glicko-2 fixes by hand as its volatility constant.
+A single θ per player becomes a trajectory across twelve monthly buckets, linked by a Gaussian random walk whose step size τ is the object of interest — the quantity Glicko-2 fixes by hand as its volatility constant.
 The sampler's skill step is replaced by forward-filtering backward-sampling: a Kalman filter runs up each player's twelve-bucket chain combining the random-walk prior with each month's game evidence, then a backward pass draws the entire trajectory jointly.
 Sampling the whole path at once — rather than one bucket at a time — is what lets the chain mix, since adjacent months are strongly correlated.
 To make the comparison against Glicko-2 information-fair rather than penalizing our model for seeing only a twelve-month window, each player's bucket-zero prior is seeded with their pre-window Glicko rating.
-The result is a direct read on Glicko-2's core assumption: estimated freely, the drift τ comes out far smaller than Glicko-2 assumes, which is why the dynamic model collapses onto the static one.

 We use the same data as Glicko-2, prospective predictions only, scored by [Ranked Probability Score](https://en.wikipedia.org/wiki/Probabilistic_forecasting) (lower = better).

-We built a **baseline ladder** — starting from nothing and adding one piece of Glicko's information at a time — to decompose exactly where its predictive power comes from:
+We built a baseline ladder — starting from nothing and adding one piece of Glicko's information at a time — to decompose exactly where its predictive power comes from:

-Each rung of the ladder fits *only* what it's allowed and scores prospectively on the holdout — this is the ordered-probit prediction as a function of the Glicko rating difference, with scale `s`, draw margin `g`, and white advantage `h`:
+Each rung of the ladder fits only what it's allowed and scores prospectively on the holdout — this is the ordered-probit prediction as a function of the Glicko rating difference, with scale `s`, draw margin `g`, and white advantage `h`:

 ```python
 def probs_from(h, g, s, m):